tinesoft/generator-ngx-library/README.md

 >
 > Besides, any changes to the files in the `dist/` folder will immediately affect the global `<YOUR_PACKAGE_NAME>` package, allowing you to quickly test any changes you make to your library.
 >
-> `npm link` is very similar to npm install -g except that instead of downloading the package from the repo, the just cloned `dist/` folder becomes the global package.
+> `npm link` is very similar to npm install -g except that instead of downloading the package from the repo, the just built `dist/` folder becomes the global package.

 # Overall Distributed Package Structure

-Depending on the minimal version of Angular your library targets (2.x.x or 4.x.x), the distributed package files are different:
+Depending on the minimal version of Angular your library targets (2.x.x or 4.x.x), the distributed package files are different, but both are AOT compatible:

 ### For Angular >=v4.x.x